-Sarah is also a keen adventurer, and this has taken her interest in plant biology and biochemistry to a new level.
+Sarah is also a keen adventurer, and this has taken her interest in plant biology and biochemistry4 to a new level.
 In 2016, Sarah applied to be a NASA astronaut – along with over 18,000 other space enthusiasts.
 After a trip to the Johnson Space Center to do lots of tests and interviews, Sarah made it to the top 50 applicants!
-This sparked her current interest in space research – growing tiny protein crystals in microgravity.
+This sparked her current interest in space research – growing tiny protein5 crystals in microgravity.
 Proteins play a central role in living things.
 Because they are such complex chemical compounds, there is a lot that scientists still don’t know about them.

 Microgravity research

-The force of gravity affects everything on Earth.
+The force6 of gravity7 affects everything on Earth.
 This ‘pull’ can distort some of the physical processes that scientists are trying to study.
 A microgravity environment enables scientists to observe these processes without distortion.
 The International Space Station (ISS) is essentially an orbiting microgravity lab, but it is difficult for most scientists to get access to it.
 Sarah is taking a different approach.
-Instead of using a large lab on the ISS, she is creating a tiny autonomous research lab – so small that it can fit in your hand.
+Instead of using a large lab on the ISS, she is creating a tiny autonomous8 research lab – so small that it can fit in your hand.
 Sarah has named this miniature protein crystallisation lab LUCY – short for Lysozyme μ (gravity) crystallisation payload and with a nod to the Beatles’ song Lucy in the Sky with Diamonds.

 It can be difficult to grow protein crystals on Earth, but in microgravity, it is possible to grow near-perfect crystals that are larger and of better quality.
 This will allow Sarah and her team to get much more information about the structure and function of a protein.
 Having a better understanding of a protein can help create more-effective medicines for example.